Healdsburg Prune Packers: 1951–1962

-2011–2022
+2011–present

 Community volunteers and local fundraising enabled the Recreation Park grandstands to be restored in 2011.
 This was the first major restoration since the grandstands were brought from the Cotati Speedway in 1923.

 After a 50-year lapse, in 2012, the Prune Packers returned to play 48 games including 16 games in the Sacramento Rural League.

 In 2013, the Prune Packers had a 31 W, 25 L record in the Sacramento Rural League.

 For 2014, president Riley Sullivan hired former pro Joey Gomes as the manager/general manager.
 Joey's younger brother, Jonny Gomes, was also a baseball star.
 The team incorporated as a California Not-For-Profit Corporation and moved to the Golden State Collegiate Baseball League, now the California Collegiate League.

 The 2015 season reported a 37–17 record in the collegiate league.

 In 2016, the record was 37–14.
 Three pitchers each contributed four wins: Andrew Vaughan (4-0), Steven Wilson (4-1) and Justin Mullins (4-2).
 Jake Scheiner (1B-3B) led the team with a batting average of .376.

 The Prune Packers reported a 36–15 record for 2017.
 Pitcher Chase Gardner lead the Packers with a 5–0 record.

 During 2018, the record was 36–10.
 Ryan Shreve led the Prune Packers pitching with a 4–0 record.

 The record was 33–7 in 2019.
 Elijah Birdsong led Prune Packers pitching with a 5–0 record.

 The team did not play during the 2020 COVID-19 year.

 The Prune Packers celebrated its 100th anniversary in 2021 with a 45–7 season and by winning the CCL State Championship.
-Pitcher Marvcus Guarin earned a 7–0 record in support of the Prune Packer's season.
+Manager Joey Gomes was awarded CCL Coach of the Year honors.
+Pitcher Marvcus Guarin earned a league leading 7–0 record in support of the Prune Packer's season, while finishing with a 1.55 ERA and 41 strikeouts in 29.0 innings pitched, en route to a CCL All-League selection along with six other Prune Packers.